 eir estimates the proportion of respondents who are not aware of alternative providers using a survey.
 It asks respondents 'Have you ever moved from a rural/countryside area to live in a more urban area?'.
-Those who responded 'yes'

-were then asked 'Were you aware of any other landline phone service provider when you moved to a new household?'30 eir suggests that this approach is reasonable as rural areas are those most likely to be uneconomic, while urban areas are likely to be economic.
+Those who responded 'yes' were then asked 'Were you aware of any other landline phone service provider when you moved to a new household?'32 eir suggests that this approach is reasonable as rural areas are those most likely to be uneconomic, while urban areas are likely to be economic.

 eir's high-level principles for estimating ubiquity benefits are consistent with the principles followed in the WIK 2009/10 Intangible Benefits Report, but have been modified to take account of Oxera's previous recommendations, as described below.
+We also note that the methodology for calculating the ubiquity benefit and the intangible benefits model eir used for 2011/12 are the same as those used in its final 2010/11 USO funding application.